projectchrono/chrono/doxygen/documentation/module_synchrono/terrain_synchronization.md

 Some additional notes about the implementation:
 - Nothing in the code will prevent the user from erroneously setting different soil properties or dimensions on different ranks.
-- Vehicles should not modify the same nodes during the same heartbeat -- the update that actual goes through to the terrain will be random.
+- Vehicles should not modify the same nodes during the same heartbeat -- the update that actually goes through to the terrain will be random.
 This should not be more restrictive than the normal requirement that vehicles do not collide, since the only nodes modified are underneath the vehicle's wheels.